-RELEVANT PLANNING DESIGNATIONS
+PLANNING DESIGNATIONS

-- The site is within the Odiham settlement boundary. - The site falls within the Odiham Conservation Area. - The site is occupied by is a Grade II Listed Building. - The site falls in an area of Significant Archaeological features. - The building is designated as an asset of community value (ACV)
+- The site is within the Odiham settlement boundary. - The site falls within the Odiham Conservation Area. - The site is occupied by a curtilage Listed Building. - The site falls in an area of Significant Archaeological features. - The building forms part of an asset of community value (ACV) designation.